egdavid/LaraNext/README.md

 The frontend app is browsable at http://localhost:3001 and the backend at http://localhost:8080

-You could set your own domain using the hosts file of your Operating System.
+You could set your own local domains using the hosts file of your Operating System.